Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: Preliminaries

 Furthermore, $G \not\kequiv{k+1} H$ if and only if $k$\nobreakdash-WL distinguishes~$G$ and~$H$.
 The required round number of Spoiler and the iteration number of $k$\nobreakdash-WL differ by at most~$k$. \end{lemma}

-We sometimes play the game on pairs $(G,\compEquiv)$ of graphs~$G$ extended by an equivalence relation~$\compEquiv$.
+We sometimes play the game on pairs $(G,\compEquiv)$ of a graph~$G$ extended by an equivalence relation~$\compEquiv$.
 The only difference there is that the partial isomorphisms in the winning condition have to preserve the equivalence relation as well.
 Lemma~\ref{lem:k-wl-k-plus-one-bijective-game} remains true under this extension.

 \paragraph{The Cops and Robber Game.} We use the following game later to analyze the iteration number of the WL algorithm on a certain class of graphs.
 The \defining{$k$-Cops and Robber game}~\cite{SeymourT93} is played on a graph~$G$ between~$k$ many cops and a robber.
 Initially, the robber is placed on some edge of~$G$ and the cops are placed beside the graph (if~$G$ has no edge, the robber loses immediately).
 A round of the game is played as follows: \begin{enumerate} \item One cop is picked up, and a destination $v\in V(G)$ for this cop is selected.\footnote{This is often described as a cop entering a helicopter and flying to $v$.
 Before deciding on a move, the robber sees the helicopter approaching and knows that the cop will be moving to $v$.} \item The robber moves to an edge reachable from the edge currently occupied by the robber via a path in~$G$ that does not use any vertex occupied by a cop. \item The cop that was picked up in Step~\ref{itm:cop-picked-up} is placed on $v$. \end{enumerate} The robber is caught if cops are placed on both endpoints of the robber-occupied edge.
 If the robber is caught after at most $r$~rounds, then the cops win in~$r$ rounds.
 Otherwise, the robber wins in~$r$ rounds.
 The cops (respectively, the robber) have a winning strategy in~$r$ rounds if they can force a win in~$r$ rounds independently of the action of the other player.